stefanholek/rl/README.txt

     variables) and 4 functions.

 On the one hand, this separation is by concern: The ``completer`` provides access to global configuration settings and hooks.
-The ``completion`` interface provides status information concerning the active completion, configuration settings to affect the results of the completion, and functions to request services implemented by readline.
+The ``completion`` interface provides status information concerning the active completion, configuration settings to affect the results of the completion, and functions to use services implemented by readline.

 On the other hand, it is also a separation by value lifetime:
 Values set trough the ``completer`` are global and permanent.
 If you want